 U.N.
-Warns Fed’s Excessive Monetary Tightening Could Induce Stagnation and Economic Instability Leading to a Global Recession (VIDEO)
+Warns Fed’s Excessive Monetary Tightening Could Induce Stagnation and Economic Instability Leading to a Global Recession

 Excess pandemic-related money printing and supply chain disruptions have caused inflation to spike to its highest levels in nearly half a century.
-To combat inflation, the Federal Reserve has resorted to an aggressive monetary tightening strategy which has seen interest rates rise dramatically in 2022.
+To combat inflation, the Federal Reserve has resorted to an aggressive monetary tightening strategy, which has seen interest rates rise dramatically in 2022.

 Central banks worldwide reacted as expected by raising interest rates and tightening the monetary supply.
-If not done with the utmost care, raising rates could do more than slow down spending; it can lead to a recession.
+If not done with the utmost care, raising rates could do more than slow down spending; it could lead to a recession.
 A new report from the U.N. warns that a recession could be on the way.

 In a statement released in conjunction with their annual report, the U.N.
 Conference on Trade and Development (UNCTAD), which monitors the health of the global economy, stated: